 We wanted to make this list of substitutions with varietals that are easy to find when possible.
 For Ekuanot, we recommend substituting with the following hops:

 For the most part, any hop could have a place in just about any beer style.
-Based on popular beers, historical usage, and our own preferences, we would recommend using Ekuanot hops for IPA, IPL, Pale Ale, American Sour Ale, and Wheat Ale.
+Based on popular beers, historical usage, and our own preferences, we would recommend using Ekuanot for IPA, New England IPA, Pale Ale, Wheat Beer, Golden Ale.
 That being said, experiment and see what works best for you.

 Hieronymus, Stan.
 For The Love of Hops.
 Brewers Publications, 2012